![]() |

 For more information, please view the order.

-As per the public health order, 14 days of self-isolation is required for people returning or coming to Manitoba from all jurisdictions.
+As per the public health order, 14 days of self-isolation is required for all individuals returning to or coming to Manitoba from all jurisdictions.

-Individuals who travelled internationally or inter-provincially must go into mandatory self-isolation (quarantine) for 14 days from the date of arrival to Manitoba.
+Individuals who travelled internationally must go into mandatory self-isolation (quarantine) for the remainder of their 14 days from the date of arrival to Canada upon arriving in Manitoba.
+The days in self-isolation (quarantine) at port of entry count towards the 14 day period.

-All travellers are strongly advised get two COVID-19 tests - one on the day of arrival, and another on the seventh day after arriving in Manitoba regardless of if they are displaying symptoms, and whether they are visiting Manitoba or are returning from out of the country.
+All individuals who have travelled are strongly advised get two COVID-19 tests - one on the day of arrival, and another on the day 10 after arriving in Manitoba regardless of if they are displaying symptoms, whether they are visiting Manitoba or whether they are returning to Manitoba from out of province or out of the country.

 Self Isolation Exemptions: